 To do this, you just have to unlock your iOS device and go to its Settings > General > Software Update.
 Here, you can view the available iOS version and tap on the "Download and Install" button.
 Now, just wait for a while as your device would install the iOS version and will be restarted normally.

-Solution 3: Monitor the Bluetooth Settings on your iPhone
+Solution 3: Monitor the Bluetooth Settings on Your iPhone

+My Airpod won't connect!
 If your AirPods won't pair with your iPhone, then chances are that there could be an issue with the Bluetooth settings of your device.
 After all, to successfully pair AirPods with your iOS device, you need to take the assistance of Bluetooth.

-Therefore, if AirPods won't connect to your iPhone, then just unlock your device and go to its Settings > Bluetooth.
+Therefore, if AirPods won't connect to your iPhone, then just unlock your device and go to Settings > Bluetooth.
 Here, you can check the available devices nearby and connect to your AirPods.

 If you want, you can first disable the Bluetooth option from here, wait for a while, and enable it again to reset it.
 Alternatively, you can also go to the Control Center on your iPhone to tap on the Bluetooth icon to enable/disable it.

-Solution 4: Check the Battery Status and Charging of your AirPods
+Solution 4: Check the Battery Status and Charging of Your AirPods

 Even if your AirPods are connected to your iPhone, they can only function when they are charged enough.
 A lot of users get the AirPods won't pair to iPhone issue only to discover that their AirPods are not charged.